SerenityOS/serenity/Documentation/NetworkBoot.md

 ### PXELINUX

-Warning: PXELINUX cannot set up a framebuffer for Multiboot targets, so you will most likely have no graphics on real hardware.
+Warning: PXELINUX cannot set up a frame buffer for Multiboot targets, so you will most likely have no graphics on real hardware.

 1. Install required packages on the TFTP server
     - Debian: `apt install pxelinux tftpd-hpa`
-    - Make sure `/srv/tftp/` is owned by the user `tftp`, otherwise the TFTP server won't serve files
+    - Make sure `/srv/tftp/` is owned by the user `tftp`, otherwise, the TFTP server won't serve files
 2. Configure the DHCP server with the following options:
     - Next server IP: `<static IP address of TFTP server>`
     - Boot filename (for BIOS): `boot/pxelinux/lpxelinux.0`